brettski74/Milton/resources/HotplateSetup.md

 Carefully place the thermalfuse link so that the two ends with solder wire pre-forms on them are sitting centred on each of the thermal fuse pads and with the link standing up perpendicular to the hotplate PCB.
 If the link is sitting over at an angle, it's not a major issue.
 In fact, lying at an angle may help increase the chance of the fuse link breaking away in a thermal fault.
-Just mate sure that the only place it is touching the PCB is at the pad.
+Just make sure that the only place it is touching the PCB is at the pad.
 We don't want any flux residue getting caught under the fuse link providing extra adhesion to the board.

 ![Step13-1](./images/hotplateSetup-Step13-1.png)